OyvindElgvin/Data-Pipelines-with-Airflow/README.md

 ## Getting Started
-To run the ETL you first need to create a Redshift cluster on AWS with jeg CreateRedshiftCluster jupyter notebook.
-The notebook generates the cluster and creates a new IAM role and connects to the cluster.
+To run the ETL, you first need to create a Redshift cluster on AWS with the CreateRedshiftCluster Jupiter notebook.
+The notebook generates the cluster and creates a new IAM role that connects to the cluster.

-After the Redshift cluster on AWS is up and running credentials needs to be stored in Airflow.
+After the Redshift cluster on AWS is up and running credentials need to be stored in Airflow.
 This is done in the 'Admin' -> 'Connections' tab.
-Both AWS credentials and Redshift credentials needs to be stored.
+Both AWS credentials and Redshift credentials need to be stored.

 ![aws_cred](img/aws_cred.png)
 ![aws_cred](img/redshift.png)

-Set the DAG to on and trigger it with the play button.
+Set the DAG to **on** and trigger it with the play button.